mirdevilar/hy-fs-p5/README.md

 *Please ignore this section if I forgot to remove it :(*

-- Return to exercise 5.15
+- Add the following notes to submission:
+    - About query library